Franz Rudolf Frisching: Life and career

-Franz Rudolf Frisching was the founder of the Frisching Faience Manufactory in Bern.
+Frisching was the founder of the Frisching Faience Manufactory in Bern.

 Between 1750 and 1777 the Frisching family was in the possession of the large Lorraine Gut, a former country estate which is now part of the city of Bern.
-Franz Rudolf Frisching’s ancestor, Samuel Frisching (II), built the Frisching-Haus, now known as the Béatrice-von-Wattenwyl-Haus on the Junkerngasse in Bern.
+His ancestor, Samuel Frisching (II), built the Frisching-Haus, now known as the Béatrice-von-Wattenwyl-Haus on the Junkerngasse in Bern.